ceramicstudio/js-glaze/website/docs/idx-welcome.md

 slug: /
 ---

-IDX is a protocol and library for building applications with decentralized identity and portable, user-centric data.
-The IDX library is currently implemented in JavaScript/TypeScript.
+IDX is a protocol for building applications with decentralized identity and portable, user-centric data.
+IDX libraries are currently implemented in JavaScript/TypeScript.

 ## Getting Started